Experimental demonstration of quantum advantage for NP verification with limited information

 \textbf{Verification test.} As we discussed previously, the original verification test \cite{aaronson2008power} consists in first testing that the copies of the proofs are the same (which we have avoided by sending a single sequence of coherent states), and then that the amplitudes of each of these states are close to uniform.
 This test is necessary in order to show that Arthur can actually check all possible clauses with roughly uniform probability.
 Otherwise, Merlin can just force Arthur to always measure some specific subset of variables (the ones that can satisfy some corresponding subset of clauses) and thus convince Arthur of the validity of the assignment, even though no assignment exists that satisfies all clauses.

 Here, we deal with this in a different way.
 Again, we want to ensure that Arthur will measure each clause with some probability, meaning that Merlin cannot force Arthur to measure only a specific subset of variables and clauses.
 This is where we use the idea of Sampling Matching~\cite{kumar2019experimental}, which was introduced as a practical version of Hidden Matching, the problem performed in the original uniformity test.
 Instead of interfering Merlin's coherent states with themselves, we in fact input in an interferometer Merlin's sequence of coherent states in one arm, and a new sequence of coherent states prepared by Arthur in the other arm.
+This is also the main difference with the single-photon protocol in Ref.~\cite{arrazola2018quantum}.

 More specifically, the test as depicted in Fig.~\ref{fig:SM} is the following.
 When Arthur receives the state $\ket{\alpha_x}$ from Merlin with the mean photon number $|\alpha_x|^2$ predefined by the protocol, he generates his local state in the form of a sequence of uniform coherent pulses, with the same mean photon number.
 In particular, Arthur creates the state